The Property Management Process-

 Property Management should be left to the experts!

 The process begins with an inspection of your rental property.

-We will provide a professional opinion of current market value and ensure compliance with the many new legislative requirements under the Residential Tenancies Act 2010.
+We provide a professional opinion of current market value and ensure compliance with the many new legislative requirements under the Residential Tenancies Act 2010.
 Additionally we can advise you of any compliance issues for your property such as smoke alarms, safety switches and pool fencing.

 We can also offer advice about achieving a higher rent, reducing vacancy periods and reducing maintenance during the tenancy.

-We will also discuss our obligations, your obligations and any concerns, particular needs or special requirements you may have.
+We also discuss our obligations, your obligations and any concerns, particular needs or special requirements you may have.